salehmsaddi/Expanding-Conformal-Prediction-to-System-Identification/README.md

 ## Overview

-This repository provides a MATLAB implementation of **C-SysID**, a model agnostic framework that integrates *Conformal Prediction* with *System Identification* to quantify uncertainty in dynamic models.
+This repository provides a MATLAB implementation of **C-SysID**, a model-agnostic framework that integrates *Conformal Prediction* with *System Identification* to quantify uncertainties in dynamic models.

 We provide:
 - An example for **single-output C-SysID** on the *Heat Exchanger* dataset.